by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 - Light Screen

-Taunt and Light Screen are both discretionary, but I encourage them both.
+Taunt and Light Screen are both discretionary, but I encourage them both over any alternatives.

-The real problem with Serperior is that even if he’s super effective and not having defensive struggles, he isn’t going to output enough damage to justify running him over another Grass-type option until he’s about +4 on his stat stages, and that takes a lot of time to get up to, and is extremely vulnerable to the mid-raid stat wipe.
-It is worth trying him with an Assault Vest instead of Shell Bell, but you’ll end up more reliant on Giga Drain than Tera Blast anyway, so I’m not sure that’s better.
-I’ve not taken the time to try it, though.
+The real problem with Serperior is that even if he’s super effective and not having defensive struggles, he isn’t going to output enough damage to justify running him over another Grass-type option until he’s about +4 on his stat stages, and that takes a lot of time to get up to, and he’s extremely vulnerable to the mid-raid stat wipe.

-I’m not entirely sure what I’m doing wrong with Dragon Latios, but I seem to be unable to get any real mileage out of it beyond what I’d get from the other C+ tiers.
-Latios requires x3 Calm Minds to do any real damage (though fortunately you have Chilling Water to mitigate physical damage in the meantime) and that’s not easy to pull off without knowing exactly when the stat wipe is going to come.
-Basically, raids with an early stat wipe tend to rule out Latios as an option.
+I’m not entirely sure what I’m doing wrong with Dragon Lati Twins, but I seem to be unable to get any real mileage out of it beyond what I’d get from the other C+ tiers.
+The Twins require x3 Calm Minds to do any real damage (though fortunately you have Chilling Water to mitigate physical damage in the meantime) and that’s not easy to pull off without knowing exactly when the stat wipe is going to come.
+Basically, raids with an early stat wipe tend to rule out the twins as an option.

 - Dragon Pulse